Green Fuel’s estates are located in Chipinge, Zimbabwe.

-The Chisumbanje Estate
+The Chisumbanje Estate – 40,000 hectares

+There are currently 9,000 hectares of sugarcane planted within the Chisumbanje Estate.
 The area is flat with very gentle basalt plain slopes offering a natural network of drainage lines, forming the largest single tract of relatively deep basalt-derived soils in Zimbabwe, extending over 40,000 hectares.
-The majority of these soils consist of dark grey and black self-churning clays, characterised by loose granular surface horizons of varying thickness.
+The majority of these soils consist of dark grey and black self-churning clays, characterized by loose granular surface horizons of varying thickness.

-The soils on this estate consist of alluvial silt and sand deposits with course gravel or sand sub soils making for good drainage and their ideal suitability to pivot irrigation.
-Soil chemistry shows average to good natural levels of all three iron nutrients – phosphate, potash and nitrogen.
+The Middle Sabi Estate is located 80km from Chisumbanje and there are currently 3,500 hectares of sugarcane planted there.
+The soils on this estate consist of alluvial silt and sand deposits with coarse gravel or sand subsoils making for good drainage and their ideal suitability to pivot irrigation.
+Soil chemistry shows average to good natural levels of all three iron nutrients – phosphate, potash, and nitrogen.